-Microcom is leading the way in satellite communications for over 30 years, with locations in Alaska, Hawaii, and now in Northern Idaho and Western Colorado.
+Founded in 1984 and owned by Sandra Blinstrubas and Chuck Schumann, Microcom has always been a leader in bringing new telecommunications and television technology to Alaska and Hawaii.
 Our years of dedication to customer service and competition have allowed all multi-channel video service consumers in these states to see a benefit from our work.
 Microcom is proud of its innovative solutions to our customers’ communications needs, which have resulted in many “firsts” in the satellite industry.
 Call on Microcom today to solve all your satellite communications needs.

 - First Alaskan direct-broadcast satellite reception system

 - First 24-hour live broadcast television reception in Alaska